-In some women, ovulation remains inhibited for a few months after they stop taking OCs.
+In some women, ovulation remains inhibited for a few months after they stop taking OCs, but there is no long-term effect on fertility.
 OCs do not adversely affect the outcome of pregnancy when conception occurs during or after their use.

 Estrogens increase aldosterone production and cause sodium retention, which can cause dose-related, reversible increases in blood pressure (BP) and in weight (up to about 2 kg).
 Weight gain may be accompanied by bloating and edema.